American Friends of the New Aarschot Peace Carillon

 The Church of Our Lady is surrounded by quiet gardens, green lawns and a nice Flemish Beguinage.
-This is the best locatation for a carillon.
-Five centuries ago, this church was ment to have a carillon, the bell chamber was made for it.
-After WW II plans were made to build a carillon, but only four swinging bells were actually installed.
+This is the best location for a carillon.

-Even a miraculous statue of Our Lady was cut to pieces.
 For decades the church would remain in ruins.
 The old carillon of the Aarschot Church of Our Lady had 12 bells in 1578.
-The first carillon ever was built in Flanders around the end of the 15th century.
+(The first carillon ever was built in Flanders around the beginning of the 16th century.)

 Source: Rijksmuseum Amsterdam

 On August 20th 1584 Aarschot Church of Our Lady got a first small bell (loan) ..
 The rest of the history of the bells of Aarschot will remain difficult to find out, because the information was distroyed by several wars during the next centuries.

 Aarschot 1798: The French minister of national affairs gave order to destroy all the Church Bells in Aarschot (and many other cities).
 Two bells were thrown out of the tower.
 The remaining two bells were too heavy and were destroyed in the tower.
 The tower remained silent for 19 years!